pritpal20/vector/README.md

 # vector

-A proof-of-concept/partial implementation to demonstrate how fast std::vector could have been
+A proof-of-concept/partial implementation to demonstrate how fast std::vector could have been.

-*This is currently a side project and may not be actively updated.*
+It's just a proof-of-concept (for now at least),
-*It's also* **NOT** *standard-compliant at this moment*
+which means it's **NOT** standard-compliant and lacks many, many implementation details.

 ## Usage